Skip to main content

 If inconsistent, the module will not be marked as complete this cycle.

-7. Abnormal status repair
+7. Abnormal Status Repair

 If oracle reports an error, the administrator can fix it.